-(b) Procurement
+b) Procurement

 BAssets creates indirect economic impact by supporting local businesses and contributing to local community development.
-BAssets's subsidiaries use local suppliers for all their procurement requirements and have in place various guidelines to ensure the products and services meet BAssets's services standards and product quality.
+BAssets' subsidiaries use local suppliers for its procurement requirements to generate direct local economic value.
+The Group also works closely with them to ensure that products and services provided meet the businesses' requirements.